cs3110/textbook/_sources/chapters/ds/exercises.md

 *Hint: stats.*

 Add one more binding to `tab`.
 Do the stats or load factor change?
 Now add yet another binding.
-Now do the stats or load factor change? *Hint: Hashtbl resizes when the load factor goes strictly above 2.*
+Now do the stats or load factor change? *Hint: `Hashtbl` resizes when the load factor goes strictly above 2.*

 <!--------------------------------------------------------------------------->
 {{ ex3 | replace("%%NAME%%", "functorial interface")}}

-Use the functorial interface (i.e., `Hashtbl.Make`) to create a hash table whose keys are strings that are case insensitive.
+Use the functorial interface (i.e., `Hashtbl.Make`) to create a hash table whose keys are strings that are case-insensitive.
 Be careful to obey the specification of `Hashtbl.HashedType.hash`:

 > If two keys are equal according to `equal`, then they have identical hash